-So, you’re heading off to college, and you’ve deduced that you need to take out a student loan in order to make it work financially.
+So, you’re heading off to college.
+You’ve also deduced that you need to take out a student loan in order to make it work financially.
 You’ve heard all the horror stories and you know all the statistics.
 You’re aware that there’s over $1.3 trillion in total student loan debt spread over 44 million graduates, and this is very intimidating to you.
 Fortunately, you are not without help.
 There are several different student loan lenders available, and depending on your personal criteria, you can pick a loan that’s right for you.
 In fact, College Raptor has a handy (and free) Student Loan Finder tool to help you out!
 Here are some points to compare when picking where your loan will come from:

-However, other, more procedural-minded people may not want to jump through the hoops of changing their repayment plans, because they know they’ll be able to pay off any installments.
+However, other, more procedural-minded people may not want to jump through the hoops of changing their repayment plans.
+They know they’ll be able to pay off any installments.
 If you fall into the latter category, flexibility probably isn’t a priority for you.
-Student loans are a personal—and tremendously important—decision, and it is best to have all the information in front of you before you sign a contract that will affect much of your immediate future.
+Student loans are a personal—and tremendously important—decision.
+Take the time to pick the right student loan lender.
+It is also best to have all the information in front of you before you sign a contract that will affect much of your immediate future.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!